cyrusmccollim/OrganicReader/README.md

 ## Architecture notes

-Documents of all types (PDF, EPUB, DOCX) are extracted to plain text and rendered through a single `TxtViewer` component — a React Native `ScrollView` with native `Text` nodes, no WebViews.
+Documents of all types (PDF, EPUB, DOCX) are extracted to plain text and rendered through a single `TxtViewer` component.
 The TTS pipeline segments text, generates WAV chunks ahead of the playback cursor via a buffer, and feeds them to a Track Player queue.
 Speed control is handled at the player layer (`setRate`), keeping generation fast regardless of playback speed.

 ## Status